- 1 Top 5 Best Pour Over Coffee Maker Compared

 If there’s one downside to pour over coffee, it’s the fact that you usually have to spend the time babysitting it turns out just the way you like it.
 The OXO Brew eliminates that problem with an auto-drip system that keeps the entire amount of water flowing from the get go.
 It can accomplish this feat by limiting you to just a single serving of coffee, which is this pour over coffee makers biggest downfall.

 Fortunately, the OXO is super easy to use.
 All you need to do is pour in your ground coffee, add water, and place the coffee maker directly on top of your favorite mug and let it do its work.
 And if you need another cup, you can just start the process over without any problem or without needing to wash anything since it uses paper filters.
 We found that the OXO Brew makes coffee with consistently-good flavor.
 The best coffee maker is all about flavor.
-The overall ease of use, speed and flavor reliability make this an excellent pour over coffee maker for office use.
+The overall ease of use, speed, and flavor reliability make this an excellent pour over coffee maker for office use.

 How We Choose the Best Pour Over Coffee Maker